 6. Snacks and Water Bottle

 Traveling often means long hours of waiting at airports, train stations, or bus terminals.
 It’s a great idea to carry some healthy snacks like nuts, protein bars, or dried fruits.
 This will keep you fueled and avoid the temptation of unhealthy airport food.
+These travel essentials are often overlooked but make a big difference in comfort and cost on the go.
+Snacks and hydration items should always be added to your packing checklist for international travel.

 •Tip: Always carry a refillable water bottle.
 Staying hydrated is essential, and you can fill it up after passing through airport security to avoid paying inflated prices for bottled water.